Key takeaways:

 - Extra repayments allowed

-Rates are current as of 2 May 2024. *Disclaimer: Comparison rates are calculated based on a loan amount of $150,000 repaid over a 25-year term with monthly repayments (<80% LVR).
+*Rates from the big four banks are current as of 2 May 2024.
+Disclaimer: Comparison rates are calculated based on a loan amount of $150,000 repaid over a 25-year term with monthly repayments (<80% LVR).
 Different loan amounts and terms will result in different comparison rates.
 Check with the provider for full loan details, including rates, fees, eligibility and terms and conditions to make sure the product is right for you.
 This is not an exhaustive list of the first home buyer home loans from the big four banks in Australia, therefore we can’t guarantee that all the lowest-rate loans available in the market are shown.

 How much of a deposit do you need to buy a house?